UBC-MDS/ds-toolbox/chapters/en/module4.md

 </opt>
 </choice>

-You are writing a book using version control.
-In your local repository, you have a text file for each chapter.
-Today, after reading your work again you decided to move some of the text you have written for `chapter3.md` to `chapter1.md`.
+You are writing a book using version control and you have a text file for each chapter in your local repository.
+Today, after reading your work again, you decided to move some of the text you have written for `chapter3.md` to `chapter1.md`.
 How would you save this change using Git?

 <choice id="2">
 <opt text='I would cut and copy the text into a new file, add both files to the staging area, and then commit with a message explaining the changes.' correct='true'>